We descend from people who risked it all to come to America, made a fortune and lost it all

 Anyway, Dad and Mom met and were married on June 23, 1951, settling in a little rental house on Barnett Avenue not far from the Vogrin family home and St. Anthony’s.

-Dad apparently bounced between jobs until Mom became pregnant (for the first of nine times!) and he took a job with the local utility company, called the Gas Service Co.
+Dad apparently bounced between jobs until Mom became pregnant (for the first of nine pregnancies!) and he took a job with the local utility company, called the Gas Service Co.

 Over the years, he did a little of everything — reading meters, digging ditches to install and repair gas lines — but mostly he sold natural gas appliances.